wdk-docs/vscode-docs/api/ux-guidelines/walkthroughs.md

 ---
 # DO NOT TOUCH — Managed by doc writer
-ContentId: e8e157c4-ac6e-4278-9994-953212a1bb88
+id: e8e157c4-ac6e-4278-9994-953212a1bb88
 DateApproved: 7/6/2023

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: UX guidelines for walkthroughs in a Visual Studio Code extension.
+description: UX guidelines for walkthroughs in a Visual Studio Code extension.
 ---

 # Walkthroughs